osbuild/guides/osbuild-composer/src/blueprint-reference/blueprint-reference.md

 ```

 Where:
 - The `name` attribute is a string that contains the name of the blueprint.
-It can contain spaces, but they will be converted to `-` when it is written to disk.
+It can contain spaces, but they will be converted to `-` when it is import into `osbuild-composer`.
 It should be short and descriptive.
-- The `description` attribute is a string that can be a longer description of the blueprint, it is only used for display purposes.
+- The `description` attribute is a string that can be a longer description of the blueprint and is only used for display purposes.
 - The `version` attribute is a string that contains a semver compatible version number.
 If a new blueprint is uploaded with the same version the server will automatically bump the PATCH level of the version.
-If the version doesn't match it will be used as is, for example, uploading a blueprint with version set to 0.1.0 when the existing blueprint version is 0.0.1 will result in the new blueprint being stored as version 0.1.0.
+If the version doesn't match it will be used as is.
+For example, uploading a blueprint with version set to 0.1.0 when the existing blueprint version is 0.0.1 will result in the new blueprint being stored as version 0.1.0.

 You can upload a blueprint with the `osbuild-composer blueprints push $filename` command, the blueprint will then be usable in `osbuild-composer compose` as the `name` you gave it.